 Vaccination is a comprehensive strategy to fight diseases and it can only succeed with the widespread participation of people.
 To safeguard the health of children, look for a comprehensive health insurance plan that covers vaccination as well.
 If a child contracts diphtheria or whooping cough, there is difficulty in breathing which can lead to other lethal conditions too.
-Check out the range of health insurance covers available on Finserv MARKETS and protect yourself and your loved ones from medical emergencies.
+Check out the range of health insurance covers available on Bajaj Markets and protect yourself and your loved ones from medical emergencies.

 It does.
 Pain while taking the DPT shot is the most common side effect of this vaccination.

 The DPT vaccine is injected in the vastus lateralis muscle of the thigh.

 No. DPT vaccine can only be given to kids under the age of 7 because the pertussis vaccine is not licensed for anyone over the said age.
 However, if you want protection against diphtheria and tetanus, you can go for the booster dose of DT.